In January 2023 WDF launches its new application procedure.

 Project proposals should be filed using our application form and budget template, preferably in English.
 Application forms and budget templates in Spanish, Portuguese and French are also available for applicants not proficient in English.

 The WDF Secretariat is based in Denmark and does not contract any intermediaries, consultants or similar local or regional representatives in the review or approval process.
-Hence, applications shall be submitted directly to the WDF Secretariat by e-mail.
+Hence, applications shall be submitted directly to the WDF Secretariat via Submittable as described above.

-All applicants receive a response from the Secretariat with the decision concerning the application within one month of the Board of Directors’ review of the application.
+All full applicationss receive a response from the Secretariat with the decision concerning the application within one month of the Board of Directors’ review of the application.

 If the project application is approved by the Board of Directors, a Project Partnership Agreement (contract) will be prepared.
 The Project Partnership Agreement makes certain binding demands on both parties, including project deliverables, financial management and audit.